Animal welfare and rights in India: Post-independence India

+Section 428 and 429 of Indian Penal Code (IPC) made animal cruelty relating to killing, poisoning, maiming or 'rendering useless' of 'animals of value' (which excludes stray animals) a cognizable and bailable offense, although these do not prescribe a maximum fine, they prescribe maximum of two or five years imprisonment depending on the 'value of animal'.
+Since the adoption of Bharatiya Nyaya Sanhita (BNS), 2023, section 428 and 429 of IPC are replaced by section 325 of BNS that broadens same protection to all animals.
+Subsequent laws have placed regulations and restrictions on the use of draught animals, the use of performing animals, animal transport, animal slaughter, and animal experimentation.
+There are a number of animal welfare organizations operating in India, some of which also help assisting the population in reporting cruelty cases to the police and helping bring the perpetrator to justice such as the local SPCA, PF, A, and Fosterdopt.
+Both center and state have the power to legislate on prevention of animal cruelty.

 The Breeding of and Experiments on Animals (Control and Supervision) Rules, 1998 sets general requirements for breeding and using animals for research.
 A 2006 amendment specifies that experimenters must first try to use animals "lowest on the phylogenetic scale", use the minimum number of animals for 95% statistical confidence, and justify not using non-animal alternatives.
 A 2013 amendment bans the use of live animal experiments in medical education.
 In 2014 India became the first country in Asia to ban all testing of cosmetics on animals and the import of cosmetics tested on animals.

-In 2013 India made it illegal to use captive dolphins for public entertainment.

-India has a grade of C out of possible grades A,B,C,D,E,F,G on World Animal Protection's Animal Protection Index.
+India has a grade of C out of possible grades A, B, C, D, E, F, G on World Animal Protection's Animal Protection Index.

-There are a number of animal welfare organizations operating in India.